jaredly/worldmap/Roadmap.md

 - [ ] move text labels
 	(also, I want the text label location mods to be ... saved separately from the other data.
 So I can refresh data and it be ok.)
 	(also, any new paths that I make should be similarly in a different place.)
+- [ ] select certain things that would be CUT
+	- and make them NOT CUT
+	... maybe this is "MOVE TO OTHER LAYER"?
+Yeah.
 - [ ] maybe can clip
   - I guess I should validate this first
 	- ok so here's an idea.
 For the big majority of the stuffs, maybe what I want to do is